mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 In addition to signalling key presses, keyboards must also indicate key releases.
 An 8-byte block of zeroes indicates that no keys are active.

-The above example sent one keystroke at a time, but HID supports six keys.
+The above example sent one keystroke at a time, but HID reports have space for six keys.
 This means you can send up to six keystrokes in a single message as long as they're distinct keys:

 ```bash
 echo -ne "\0\0\x1a\x0b\x04\x17\x18\x13" > /dev/hidg0 && \